carlos-UPC-AI/zero-touch-FEC/README.md

 - `TRAINING_ROUNDS`: The total number of training rounds to execute.
 For this configuration, we perform 5 training rounds.

-### Configuring the directory's name for results
+### Results directory

-To name the project folder, follow these steps:
+To name the project folder for the results, follow these steps:

 1. Open the `config.py` file in your code editor.